 Step 3 - Add the Replacement Glass

 Next, push the replacement glass into the window frame.
 Insert the glass at the bottom first, and then slide the rest into position.
 You may need to take extra care with the glass for a round window, being sure that it is fully supported at all times.
 When you have placed the glass into the frame, take a few of the glazier's points and insert them around the edge of the window.
-You will be able to push the first few pieces into place, but after that it might become more difficult.
-Use the hammer to tap them into position.
+You will be able to temporarily secure the glazier's points into place and then completely finish inserting them with light taps from a finishing hammer.

 Step 4 - Finish the Installation

 Once the glass is in place, you can apply fresh caulk or window putty.
-This needs to be about the consistency of dough, so that you can lay it out beside the window and kneed it as though you were making bread.
+This needs to be about the consistency of dough so that you can lay it out beside the window and kneed it as though you were making bread.
 Kneed it a few times, and then roll it into thin strips.
-Place the putty against the window frame, making sure to press it in firmly.
+Place the putty against the window frame, making sure to press it in firmly and smooth it out flat with a putty knife to give it a beveled surface.
 You can then leave it to dry.